inverno-io/inverno-core/doc/reference-guide.md

 A module instance can be created directly in the application or indirectly inside a composite module.
 A module defines a dedicated `Builder` class that must be used to build the module instance.
 Relying on a builder is very helpful when considering complex modules with many required and optional dependencies.

 The instance must then be started to make it operational.
-During this phase, all Inverno modules composed in the module are instantiated and started and all the beans defined in the module are created and initialized.
-Dependency injection is performed naturally as beans are created.
-Since everything has been validated at compile time, we know for sure that everything will work properly.
+During this phase, all Inverno modules composed in the module are instantiated and started, and all beans defined in the module are created and initialized.
+Dependency injection is performed naturally during bean creation.
+Since everything has been validated upfront at compile time, we know for sure that everything will work properly.

 > A module is actually composed by the beans it defines and the beans defined in the modules it composes.
 This is discussed in details in the [Modular application](#modular-application) section.